katyukha/odoo-helper-scripts/README.md

 ### Installation as deb package

 Also, you can install *odoo-helper-scripts* as debian package.
-See [releases](https://gitlab.com/katyukha/odoo-helper-scripts/-/releases) page.
+See [releases](https://github.com/katyukha/odoo-helper-scripts/releases) page.
-To install the latest **stable** version just download and install following deb package: [odoo-helper-scripts_master.deb](https://gitlab.com/api/v4/projects/6823247/packages/generic/odoo-helper-scripts/master/odoo-helper-scripts_master.deb)
+To install the latest **stable** version, download the deb package from the [latest release](https://github.com/katyukha/odoo-helper-scripts/releases/latest).

 ## Test your OS support